-TURN OVER FOR VACCINATION INFORMATION ▶▶▶
+TURN OVER FOR VACCINATION INFORMATION

 Your child spends more time at school than anywhere else except home.
 Make sure your school-aged children are ready for a healthy school year before and while they attend.
-Whether you're a parent or educator, use these resources and tips to prepare for and work through common challenges.
+Here are some useful tips for parents and educators.